Vyral/base-template/_posts/2018-11-16-why-are-we-seeing-more-contingent-purchase-agreements-this-fall.md

 This fall, we’ve seen a lot of contingent purchase agreements.
 While most purchase agreements have built-in contingencies for financing and inspections, the contingency we’re referring to here is the home sale contingency.&nbsp;

-While not unheard of, contingent offers in a hot market are not the norm.
-As the market is shifting this fall, we have noticed a dramatic shift in the type of purchase agreements coming in. **The past (now) seven purchase agreements we’ve received this year have contained such a contingency.** One of the reasons we believe this is happening so late in the market is that buyers have a strong desire to secure a home before sellers begin to pull their homes off the market for the holidays.&nbsp;
+While not unheard of, contingent offers in a hot market are not the norm, simply because a seller is more apt to roll the dice and wait for a non-contingent offer instead.
+With the market shift taking place this fall, however, we have noticed a common theme in the type of purchase agreements coming in. **The past (now) seven purchase agreements we’ve received this fall have contained a home sale contingency.** One of the reasons we believe this is happening so late in the market is that buyers have a strong desire to secure a home before sellers begin to pull their homes off the market for the holidays.

 {% include pullquote.html %}